 - Pre-Tech opens the same time as Registrations.

-- See IKF Rules for safety requirements, as well as Class Specifications
+- See PKRA Club Rules as well as NKA rules for kart and other safety requirements, as well as Class Specifications

 - Bring your helmet – it may be checked for compliance.

 - See the Pit Map for the location of the Tech Area